exercism/julia/concepts/vector-operations/about.md

 - `v .= w` produces a copy of `w` in the memory location of `v`.
 Further changes in `v` do not affect `w` and vice versa.
 - `v = w` produces another pointer to the memory location of `w` with the name `v`.
 Further changes in `v` are reflected in `w` and vice versa.

-Programmers familiar with broadcasting in other languages should note that Julia's approach is (mostly) similar to NumPy, but much less tolerant of size mismatches than R.

 ### Un-dotted operators: a cautionary tale